-LINCOLN, Nebraska — Nebraska's preliminary unemployment rate was 3.9 percent in October, matching the year-ago figure and down from 4.1 percent in September, according to a state report released Friday.
+LINCOLN, Nebraska — Nebraska's preliminary unemployment rate hit 3.5 percent in January, its lowest mark since September 2008, according to a state Labor Department report released Friday.

 The unemployment rates for Lincoln and Omaha are not seasonally adjusted, so they cannot be directly compared to the state unemployment rate.